[Tip] Add “Take Ownership” Option in Files and Folders Context Menu in Windows

 Many times you need to take ownership of a file or folder in Windows.
 For example, when you want to customize Windows UI and need to replace existing system files with a new one.

-You have to follow no. of steps to take ownership and grant yourself full permission to access the file or folder.
+You have to follow number of steps to take ownership and grant yourself full permission and control to access the file or folder.
 But now you can do it in a single step.

 You just need to download following zip file and extract it.
 You'll get a .REG file.
 Run the file and accept the confirmation: